What is Warehouse Inventory Management Software?

 Types of Warehouse Management Software

-A standalone WMS is one of the most basic in its features and functionality and usually used for specific warehouse management features.
+A standalone warehouse management software is one of the most basic in its features and functionality and usually used for specific warehouse management features.
 This category of WMS is a typical on-premise type of system that is used with the business’s original hardware and network.
 Most often, standalone systems are sold without any extra supply chain functions and instead include only the most important features of WMS modules.
 The two most important features here are inventory management and warehouse operations.
-Since a standalone WMS can be used as an inventory management system, therefore it can be clubbed with many fields outside of warehouse management.
+Since a standalone warehouse management software can be used as an inventory management system, therefore it can be clubbed with many fields outside of warehouse management.
 This is why most small businesses prefer this type of WMS.
 This can provide the following benefits:

 - Barcode Scanning